Acid Test Ratio (Quick Ratio) Formula, Example, Definition

 Ratio = ($130,000 – $19,000) / ( $69,000 – $17,000) =2.13

 Health Ltd. is a medical consultancy company.
-Below table shows the current assets and current liabilities of Health Ltd.
+The below table illustrates the current assets and current liabilities of Health Ltd.

 |Current Assets||Current Liabilities|